jupyterlab/extension-examples/README.md

 an extension is not particularly difficult but requires a very basic knowledge of javascript and typescript.

-_Don't be scared, I never coded in typescript before I touched jupyterlab but found it easier to understand than pure javascript if you have a basic understanding of object oriented programming and types._
+_Don't be scared of typescript, I never coded in typescript before I touched jupyterlab but found it easier to understand than pure javascript if you have a basic understanding of object oriented programming and types._

 ## Extension 1: Setting up the development environment ##